Thursday, November 19, 2015

 Summary: NASA's Curiosity Mars rover nears Martian Bagnold Dunes in first active sand dune visit outside of Earth.

-Bagnold Dunes are dark band in lower foreground; multiple-image view taken by Mast Camera (Mastcam) on NASA's Curiosity Mars rover on September 25, 2015; view toward south-southeast: NASA/JPL-Caltech/MSSS, Public Domain, via NASA Mars Exploration
+Bagnold Dunes are dark band in lower foreground; multiple-image view taken by Mast Camera (Mastcam) on NASA's Curiosity Mars rover on Friday, Sep.
+25, 2015; view toward south-southeast: NASA/JPL-Caltech/MSSS, Generally not subject to copyright in the United States, via NASA Mars Exploration

 As of Monday, Nov.
 16, 2015, NASA’s Curiosity Mars rover is within 200 meters or yards of Dune 1 of the Martian Bagnold Dunes, a destination that will mark the first ever solar system study, outside of Earth, of an active, or mobile, sand dune.